What’s so special about running and walking in Dartmoor National Park?

 Atlantic storms coming in from the west, can bring heavy rain, low cloud, mist and fog.
 So come prepared.
 Dartmoor rivers can rise and fall very rapidly, especially when the blanket bog is saturated.

 Wild Running offers year round guided running opportunities on Dartmoor, as well as navigation courses and running camos for adults and junior, for individuals and groups.
-We also offer guided Dartmoor and Two Moors Way crossings by day and night at reasonable notice.
+We also offer guided Dartmoor and Two Moors Way crossings by night and day at reasonable notice.
+Next September we will be hosting the first bespoke Two Moors Way Ultra.